Northwestern University Center for Talent Development: Talent Search

-Northwestern University’s Midwest Academic Talent Search (commonly referred to as "NUMATS") is the above-grade-level assessment program within Northwestern University’s Center for Talent Development.
+Northwestern University's Midwest Academic Talent Search (commonly referred to as "NUMATS") is the above-grade-level assessment program within Northwestern University's Center for Talent Development.
 Originally called the Midwest Academic Talent Search (MATS), NUMATS was started in 1982 by Dr. Joyce VanTassel-Baska.
-This research-validated program aims to provide families and educators with insights into participants’ academic strengths, measure growth, and help connect students with supplemental enrichment, accelerated programs, and appropriate school-based curricula and courses.
+This research-validated program aims to provide families and educators with insights into participants' academic strengths, measure growth, and help connect students with supplemental enrichment, accelerated programs, and appropriate school-based curricula and courses.

 Above-grade-level assessments (using tests intended for older students) and interpretive information, such as that provided by NUMATS and similar talent search programs, give a more accurate measurement of aptitude than grade-level assessments for higher-achieving students, particularly for those students who are scoring at the highest end of their grade-level standardized assessments.
 NUMATS above-grade-level assessment is based on the work of Dr. Julian Stanley at Johns Hopkins University.
 Dr. Stanley was an advocate of accelerated education for academically advanced or gifted children.
 He founded the Center for Talented Youth at Johns Hopkins and initiated a related research project, the Study of Mathematically Precocious Youth (SMPY), which is an ongoing, longitudinal study of the talent development of individuals identified as gifted.
 Further research continues to support the model and explore its applications for identification, placement, and academic acceleration.
 Published in 2004, a report titled A Nation Deceived: How Schools Hold Back America's Brightest Students found above-level testing to be useful in identifying candidates for acceleration and eliminating the ceiling effect many high-ability students experience on grade-level tests.

-Through NUMATS, students in grades 3 through 6 take the PSAT™8/9 (a test designed for students in grades 8 and 9).
-Students in grades 6 through 9 may take the SAT® and/or ACT® (tests designed for students in grades 11 and 12).
+Through NUMATS, students in grades 3 through 6 take the PSAT8/9 (a test designed for students in grades 8 and 9).
+Students in grades 6 through 9 may take the SAT and/or ACT (tests designed for students in grades 11 and 12).